In front of a prime-time television audience Tuesday, mayoral candidates Pam Iorio and Frank Sanchez sat inches apart, all smiles.

 The commission also had to eliminate a stormwater tax and then re-create it in a different form because of legal problems with the stormwater ordinance.

 "I have stated flatly that property taxes will not be raised," Iorio said.

 Throughout the debate, Sanchez accused Iorio of lacking detailed plans and not providing specific answers.
-Asked what she would do to improve education, Iorio talked about creating a youth corps to inspire schoolchildren.
+Asked what she would do to improve education as mayor, Iorio talked about creating a youth corps to inspire school children.

 Sanchez proposed creating a city mentoring program, which he would encourage city employees to participate in.